SonnyK33/obsidian/Tranches.md

 References:
 #convexity

+Indices
+- indices give exposure to a portfolio of individual CDS contracts
+- losses on the index = weight of the defaulted credits x LGD on those credits
+- IG and main indices have 125 members so each name = 0.8%
+- HY CDX has 100 members

+Tranches
+- gives exposure to a sub-segment of the index
+- for HY:
+	- equity tranche (0-15%)
+	- Junior Mezz (15%-25%)
+	- Sr Mezz (25-35%)
+	- Senior (35%-100%)
+- currently the HY index has taken a roughly 10.5% hit and so the equity tranche has 4.5% left

+Mark to Market
+- tranche PnL through expiry will be determined by actual defaults and recovery rates
+- MtM though is determined by spread changes on the index (which is a function of individual spreads and correlation) as well as defaults
+	- MtM loss will be bigger on lower tranches (higher delta)

+Tranche Cashflows
+- when a credit defaults, its weight * LGD / tranche width = tranche loss
+- e.g. if a HY credit defaults and recovers 20%, loss on equity tranche = 1% x 80% / 15% = 5.33%
+- tranche notional starts as the width between attachment and detachment points (100 for the index)
+	- each default reduces notional by 1/number of members
+	- coupons are paid on remaning notional

+Delta
+- a measure of tranche's sensitivity to general moves in the index (i.e. all memebrs move by the same amount)
+- if delta is 2.0 on a tranche, its MtM will be 2x that of the index
+	- they are computed by moving the underlying spreads by a small amount  in each direction and calculating how the tranches and index move in response
+		- the ratio is equal to the delta
+	- e.g. if spreads widen 1bp, the losses on a 5yr tranche with 2x = 1bp x ~5 duration x 2 delta = 10bps loss
+- more senior tranches have lower deltas (<1 for senior tranche)
+- for equity like tranches, the delta decreases at maturity increases; opposite for senior tranches
+	- for the equity tranches, longer durations will have spreads so high that the delta will have to come down (relative to earlier maturities)
+		- opposite for senior tranches
+- if delta hedged, you're hedged against general small moves in index; you're still exposed to:
+	- large moves (convexity or gamma)
+	- moves in individual names (dispersion or iGamma)
+	- supply and demand for specific tranches (changes in implied correlation)
+	- theta (negative carry of time just passing by)
+	- jump to default

 Theta
 - 1 year theta = 1yr carry + 1yr rolldown
 - higher risk tranches have more theta (why?)